abucan/next-wallet/README.md

 - fix the caching of queries (DELETE)
 - add some stats for dashboard for the accounts, for example number of them or the preview
 - add a hover state for NAVBAR items etc. ADD ACCOUNT
+- when deleting an account, delete all the records linked to that account